 Above - the Poole coat of arms in low-relief faience Della Robbia ware (1926) appears on each of the four towers of Poole Bridge.

-Above - a post-war coat of arms in the same tradition.
+A post-war coat of arms in the same tradition.
 Modelled by Ron Goodwin and fixed to the front of Poole Harbour Office in 1966.
 The face is supposedly that of Ann Sidney from Poole who won the Miss World title in 1964.
 Visitors to the waterfront museum can see the coat of arms above the front entrance.

 Above - The Solarium, Branksome Chine (1932).
 The glazed faience roundel (one of a pair on either side of the building) probably modelled by Harry Brown.